ellelang/LRs/Vocabulary Grocery.md

 DDM 189

-Operation    Desert    Storm:    the    name    of    the operation/battle/war the US started in order to stop  Saddam  Hussein’s  seizure  of  Kuwait(1990-1991).Coalition:group of like-minded countriesWithdrawing:leaving (especially for military forces)Lifts off: takes off
+Operation    Desert    Storm:    the    name    of    the operation/battle/war the US started in order to stop  Saddam  Hussein’s  seizure  of  Kuwait(1990-1991).

+Coalition:group of like-minded countries

+Withdrawing:leaving (especially for military forces)

+Lifts off: takes off

 Cape  Canaveral,  Florida:  home of  the  Kennedy Space Center